OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Test.md

 After archiving, you will find all the information about which person (anonymized by a run number in the case of self-testing) answered which questions, which answers they gave, and how many points were achieved in the case of self-testing.

+Attention: Archiving will change with OpenOlat :octicons-tag-24: Release 19 and will then take place in the "Archiving & Reporting" menu of the administration.

 Via Administration -> "[Test Statistics](../learningresources/Using_Course_Tools.md#test-statistics)" you can also quickly access the graphical analysis of your test data.

 ## Working with tests

+### Application examples
 In general, tests in OpenOlat are used to test knowledge.
 Here are a few examples of the use of tests:
 * Tests for knowledge verification after a phase of knowledge transfer
 * Tests to check the current level of knowledge before a course, to determine where there are still deficits or to define which aspects should be particularly addressed in the course.
-* Tests to check one's own level of knowledge on a topic, to identify preferences and interests
+* Tests to check your own level of knowledge on a topic, to identify preferences and interests
+* Tests as individual feedback providers, provided that the OpenOlat feedback options are used intensively
 * Tests in the sense of quizzes as a playful component
 * Tests as an online exam

-In tests various [Question types](../learningresources/Test_question_types.md) can be used by the teacher.
-Depending on the question type, you can tick one or more answers, drag and drop elements, insert texts and/or numbers, add files, make marks or (very simple) drawings.
-Several tests can also be used per OpenOlat course for different purposes.

 ### How to edit a test